AdobeDocs/workfront.en/help/wf-api/general/api-example-scripts.md

 * Deletes the Project
 * Logs Out

-You can download these examples at `Workfront`'s Github page:  [https://github.com/ `Workfront`](https://github.com/Workfront)
+You can download these examples at Workfront's Github page:&nbsp; [https://github.com/Workfront](https://github.com/Workfront)

 >[!NOTE]
 >
->Any use of the API should be tested in `Workfront`'s beta environment prior to being run in the production environment.
-If any customer uses the API for a process that `Workfront` reasonably believes to be burdensome to the On-Demand Software (i.e. the process is causing a materially negative effect on the performance of the software for other customers), `Workfront` reserves the right to request that the customer discontinue that process and, if the customer does not comply and the problem persists, Workfront reserves the right to terminate the process.
+>Any use of the API should be tested in Workfront's beta environment prior to being run in the production environment.
+If any customer uses the API for a process that Workfront reasonably believes to be burdensome to the On-Demand Software (i.e. the process is causing a materially negative effect on the performance of the software for other customers), Workfront reserves the right to request that the customer discontinue that process and, if the customer does not comply and the problem persists, Workfront reserves the right to terminate the process.

 >[!IMPORTANT]
 >